Q: How do I become a QuaranTunes teacher?

 A: We try to make the process of becoming a QuaranTunes teacher as simple as possible!
 All you need to do is select the “Apply To Teach” tab.
 Select whether you would like to teach music or a creative arts class.

-For Music Teachers: Fill in the information that the application requires, and once you apply, a QuaranTunes Board member will contact you to arrange a short phone interview.
-After that, if all goes well, you will be added to our roster of Teachers and Tutorbook scheduling system.
+For Music Teachers: Fill in the information that the Google Form requires, and once you apply, a QuaranTunes Board member will contact you to arrange a short phone interview.
+After that, if all goes well, you will be added to our roster of teachers and to our Picktime scheduling system.
 Shortly after that, the Head Teacher of your instrument section will contact you to schedule a more in-depth informational session about how exactly everything works and what your duties are as a teacher.
 As soon as that is complete, you will be all set to start getting booked!